woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 2.6.0 =
-2.6.0 is a major update so it is important that you make backups, and ensure themes and extensions are 2.6 compatible before upgrading.
+2.6 is a major update so it is important that you make backups, and ensure themes and extensions are 2.6 compatible before upgrading.
 Developers should catch up with [the development blog](https://woocommerce.wordpress.com/) to see what has been happening in core.

+Note: 2.6 includes Shipping Zone functionality.
+Please ensure shipping method extensions in particular (e.g. Table Rate Shipping) support 2.6 **before** updating.